AvinandanBose/FireBase_Flutter_Complete/README.md

 # Shared Preferences

 It takes Map <key , value> pair , and process the data asynchronously .
-It basically storeand retrieve small amounts of primitive data as key/value pairs to a file on the device storage such as String, int, float, Boolean.
+It basically store and retrieve small amounts of primitive data as key/value pairs to a file on the device storage such as String, int, float, Boolean.

 Here we have used :